ECS-0229087 CAREER: Directed Assembly of Nanoparticles;

 Highlighted on the cover page of Advanced Materials

-Magazine, a newly invented Nanoxerographic printing technique at the University of Minnesota could enable the parallel fabrication of computer chips
+Magazine, a newly invented Nanoxerographic printing technique at the

-The NSF awarded a career a ward to Prof. Heiko O. Jacobs to
+ward to Prof. Heiko O. Jacobs to

 develop this area.
 Scientist from different disciplines benefit from the